Spinal conditions treated

 Where can I seek a consultation?

-Dr Mash practices at the Orthopaedic Centre located at Farrer Park Hospital.
-With an in-house physiotherapist, Dr Mash is dedicated to brining quality care for a wide spectrum of orthopaedic and spinal conditions such as slipped discs, sciatica, spinal stenosis, scoliosis, hip and knee arthritis, tendon injuries of the shoulder and elbow as well as various foot and ankle conditions.
+Dr Mash practices at Mash Spine & Orthopaedics clinic located at Farrer Park Medical Centre.
+Dr Mash is dedicated to brining quality care for a wide spectrum of orthopaedic and spinal conditions such as slipped discs, sciatica, spinal stenosis, scoliosis, hip and knee arthritis, tendon injuries of the shoulder and elbow as well as various foot and ankle conditions.